 A social realist painter, Elmer Brown admired the work of Diego Rivera and other Mexican muralists, emulating their robust treatment of the human figure.
 Several large, muscular men dominate the painting, giving it energy and strength.
 The mural tells a story through a series of related images.
 Tablets bearing the Ten Commandments on the upper right seem to “give birth” to the great documents of freedom; the Magna Carta, the Bill of Rights, the Declaration of Independence and the Constitution.
 A woman holds the scales of Justice, and a speaker stands by a podium expressing his views.
 “Like the Mexican muralists, Brown often used tightly composed images to include more narrative,” says Berg.

 The mural moved several times over the years as the City Club was forced to find new quarters.
-After the last move in 1981, the mural had to be cut down to accommodate its new space.
+After the move to 850 Euclid Avenue in 1981, the mural had to be cut down to accommodate its new space.
 Sadly, the missing section was lost.
 The Renovation Committee decided to restore the mural as part of the current renovation, including repainting the missing section.
 An old photograph of the original mural was used to recreate the missing piece.

 A restoration team headed by Gail Berg of Berg and Associates worked for over five months to restore the mural to its current condition.
 Well-known local artist Gretchen Troibner painted the missing section of the mural, which includes the two men and the lock in the lower left of the painting.
 Painting conservator Kenneth Be and professional art installer Andy Rock restored and reinforced the fragile masonite panels by attaching wooden planks to the reverse sides.
-The mural’s panels are installed individually, and can be safely and easily moved in the future if necessary.
+The mural’s panels are installed individually, to make moving easier and safer.
+During the 2023 move to the Playhouse Square location at 1317 Euclid Avenue, the mural was donated to the Western Reserve Historical Society, where it will be on display at a future date.
+A smaller, printed reproduction will be on display at the current location.

 About the Artist